originx/Gradle_troubles_android_enteprise/README.md

 # multidex

-Example project which demonstrate espresso multidex issues And also instant run issues with gradle build scripts
+Example project which demonstrate espresso multidex issues And also instant run issues with gradle build scripts <-- disable instant run if you want to use Android studio with this

 To run please disable instant run

+# Open:

+- Instant run does not run with this project last time i checked, please disable it

+- Multidex fails with gradle 2.4.0-alpha4 plugin while running tests

+# RESOLVED:

 To reproduce multidex issue please run following command